andystanley/shopify-web-api/README.md

 ## Extra Info
 ### Development
 This GraphQL API was developed with [Hasura](https://hasura.io/).
 I chose Hasura as it allows rapid API development and easy integration with Docker and Kubernetes.
-All data is persisted on a PostgreSQL database on Google Cloud Platform.
+All data is persisted on a PostgreSQL database hosted on Google Cloud Platform.
 ### Deployment
 The API is deployed as a pod in a Kubernetes cluster on Google Cloud Platform.
 The GraphiQL client is deployed as another pod in the same cluster.